appcircleio/appcircle-docusaurus/docs/distribute/create-or-select-a-distribution-profile.md

 The first section allows you to share the deployed binaries automatically with the selected groups.
 They will receive a link to download the specific version on their mobile devices.

-The second section allows you to share the in-browser preview links of the deployed binaries.
-They will receive a link to run the in-browser Appcircle Emulator/Simulator without the need for actual devices.

 ![](<https://cdn.appcircle.io/docs/assets/image (192).png>)

 Your application will be sent to the related testing groups as soon as your build is complete.